-Wisconsin historical markers identify, commemorate and honor important people, places, and events that have contributed to the state's rich heritage.
-The Wisconsin Historical Markers Program is a vital education tool, informing people about the most significant aspects of Wisconsin's past.
-The Society's Division of Historic Preservation administers the Wisconsin Historical Markers Program.
-Applications are required for all official State of Wisconsin historical markers and plaques.23 There are no historical markers in the Town of Richford.
+Program is a vital education tool, informing people about the most significant aspects of Wisconsin's past.
+The Society's Division of Historic Preservation administers the Wisconsin Historic Markers Program.
+Applications are required for all official State of Wisconsin historical markers and plaques.

 According to the Wisconsin Historical Society, three historical markers or plaques are located within Waushara County: